Dayron-Assurity/TradeMeSandboxApi-Test/README.md

 # Report

 You will be able to locate the report on the folder named report. or the target folder created after the build.
+This test will also, give you the exact location of index.html file on the command line, once the report has been built, ran and aggregated.

 ```bash
 index.html